 - Avant-garde and mid twentieth-century poetry

-The emblematic poetry of the Avant garde and mid twentieth century reacted against modernism but built on its conquests.
-The teeming –isms of the early twentieth century European avant-garde movements were taken up by the Latin Americans and made their own.
+The emblematic poetry of the Avant garde and mid twentieth century reacted against modernismo but built on its conquests.
+The teeming –isms of the early twentieth century European avant-garde movements were taken up by Latin Americans, who made them their own and redefined their ideological and poetic aims.
 The Chilean Vicente Huidobro and the Argentinians Oliverio Girondo and Jorge Luis Borges wrote important manifestos and poetry of exciting and challenging novelty and formal experimentation.
-The Peruvian César Vallejo wrote some very radical and difficult poetry in Trilce, while the slightly later poems of the grand Pablo Neruda, such as Residencia en la tierra, are essential reading.
-Both Neruda and Vallejo went on to write politically committed poetry in the context of the Russian and local revolutionary movements and the Spanish Civil War.
+The Peruvian César Vallejo radically took apart and reassembled the Spanish language in Trilce, expressing spiritual anguish which leaves the poetic form in pieces.
+Like Pablo Neruda, Vallejo went on to write politically committed poetry in the context of the Russian Revolution and the Spanish Civil War.
 The great Mexican poet Octavio Paz’s poetry is best approached in his Libertad bajo palabra.

-- The City and the Countryside (novela de la tierra, gauchesca, costumbrismo, rural Mexico)
+- The City and the Countryside (la novela de la tierra, cultural nationalism and the return to roots)

 The City and the Countryside offers germane clusters of texts which can be studied as separate groupings or comparatively.
-The best known text of the gauchesca, the verse narrative spun around the figure of the River Plate gaucho or cowboy is Hernandez’s Martín Fierro (1872, 79).
+The best-known text of the gauchesca, the verse narrative spun around the figure of the River Plate gaucho or cowboy is Hernández’s Martín Fierro (1872, 79).
 The conflicts of early Argentina and Uruguay echo and dialogue with founding notions from Sarmiento’s Facundo: civilización y barbarie (1845) and echo in the rewritings of Jorge Luis Borges nearly a century later.
-The 1920s texts by José Eustasio Rivera, Ricardo Güiraldes, Rómulo Gallegos and others often referred to as the novela de la tierra and set in the jungles and plains of South America address the effects of modernization and nation construction on traditional rural life.
-Mexican narrative of the 1940s and 50s by Juan Rulfo, José Revueltas, Agustín Yáñez and others combine modernist literary technique with a depiction of traditional rural communities threatened or destroyed by the violence of the Revolution and Cristero Wars and the modernizing campaigns of the State.
+The 1920s texts by José Eustasio Rivera, Ricardo Güiraldes, Rómulo Gallegos and others often referred to as the narrativa de la tierra and novela la selva, and set in the jungles and plains of South America, address the effects of modernization and nation construction on traditional rural life.
+Mexican narratives of the 1940s and 50s by Juan Rulfo, José Revueltas, Agustín Yáñez and others combine modernist literary technique with a depiction of traditional rural communities threatened or destroyed by the violence of the Revolution and Cristero Wars and the modernizing campaigns of the State.

-- Narrative and experiments in form (Cortázar, Fuentes, Vargas Llosa, Onetti, etc.)
+- Narrative and experiments in form (Rulfo, the ‘Boom’, Cabrera Infante)

 The Short Story has a long and distinguished tradition in Latin America, with local roots in Palma’s Tradiciones from the 1870s and the stories of Darío and chronicles of Gutiérrez Nájera around the turn of the century.
 The Uruguayan Horacio Quiroga combined the fantastic of Poe and vivid descriptions of the harsh and dangerous nature of the continent to produce his foundational collections between 1917 and 1926.
-The Argentinian Jorge Luis Borges combined the fantastic and detective traditions with acute and disconcerting games with intellectual enigmas and questions of authorhood and language to produce some of the most influential works of Western literature such as Ficciones (1944).
-Julio Cortázar drew on his inspiration from 1952 with Bestiario to write a no less fascinating but more existentially based series of collections.
+The Argentinian Jorge Luis Borges combined the fantastic and detective traditions with disconcerting games with intellectual enigmas and questions of authorhood and language to produce some of the most influential works of Western literature such as El Aleph (1949) and El informe de Brodie (1970) [NB Ficciones is studied on SP5, so not available for study on SP12].
+Julio Cortázar drew on his inspiration from 1951 with Bestiario (studied in SP5) to write a no less fascinating but more existentially based series of collections such as Final del juego (1956) and Las armas secretas (1959).
 From Lugones and Felisberto Hernández to Arreola and Monterroso, the tradition has great depth and vitality.
+In 2023-2024 we will be looking at a selection of works by Juan José Arreola (often referred to as the “Mexican” Borges), by Augusto Monterroso (who combines elements of the fantastic with social and political satire, and is famed for having written the shortest story ever!), and by two major women writers (recently “rediscovered”) who pushed the fantastic genre in new directions: the Argentinian Silvina Ocampo and the Mexican Amparo Dávila.

-Articulations of Identity draws together a range of themes linked by the meditation on identities often defined against or by a dominant other group.
-Writing on specifically feminine identity, sexuality and language, in poetry and prose, has a rich history in Latin America.
+Writing on specifically feminine identity, sexuality and language, as well as on race and ethnicity, in poetry and prose, has a rich history in Latin America.
 Through the twentieth century a powerful line of poetry and thought can be drawn between the very different figures of Gabriel Mistral, Alfonsina Storni, Rosario Castellanos and Alejandra Pizarnik.
 The poesía negrista of Nicolás Guillén, Palés Matos, Ballagas and others emerged in the 1920s and 30s and explored Afro-Caribbean rhythms, physicality and culture within an anti-colonialist and often humorous discourse.
-Indigenista texts, from the late nineteenth century onwards, have articulate questions of voice and agency, mestizaje and structural injustice and violence mainly in Andean and Mexican societies.
-Texts would include those of Alcides Arguedas, José María Arguedas, Ciro Alegría, Rosario Castellanos, Asturias and others, but texts studied in Sp5 should not form an important part of any examination answer.
+Indigenista texts, from the late nineteenth century onwards, have also articulated questions of voice and agency, mestizaje and structural injustice and violence mainly in Andean and Mexican societies.
+We focus on three female poets, Alfonsina Storni, Alejandra Pizarnik and Rosario Castellanos and black writing from C19th and C20th Cuba and Colombia (including the first ever slave-autobiography in Spanish, Manzano’s Autobiografía de un esclavo and the popular poetry of Colombian Candelario Obeso, a nineteenth-century “precursor” of later “poesía negrista”).
+Study of indigeneity will be focussed on the early independence “appropriations” of the colonial past (see above), although students are also free to engage with indigenista and neo-indigenista texts by José María Arguedas, Ciro Alegría, Rosario Castellanos, Miguel Ángel Asturias and others (although not those texts covered on SP5).

 The topics allow a detailed engagement with individual authors and texts in a comparative framework.
 Some of the topics contain regional themes and diverse genres and groupings of texts.
 There are no set texts as such, but major authors and their works are given in the detailed reading lists below.
 Questions are designed to allow both detailed focus and a wider-ranging approach.